This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Elastic Constants Relationship – 1”.

 1. How many elastic constants of a linear, elastic, isotropic material will be?

-Orthotropic materials refers to layered stricture such as wood or plywood.
+Orthotropic materials refer to layered structure such as wood or plywood.
 The number of independent elastic constants for such materials is 9.

 Non isotropic or anisotropic materials have different properties in different directions.
 They show non- homogeneous behaviour.
 The number of elastic constants is 21.